cecio/eChallengeCoin-2021/README.md

 <img src="https://github.com/cecio/eChallengeCoin-2021/blob/main/Pictures/4809_pinout.png" alt="Pinout" height="75%" width="75%"/>

 and guess what?
-With a multimeter I mapped this pin exactly to the only unlabelled PAD!
+With a multimeter I mapped this pin exactly to the only unlabelled PAD (by carefully looking at silkscreen on the back you can also guess this)!

 `UPDI` is a Microchip proprietary interface for external programming and on-chip debugging of a device.
 Very interesting!
 So, let me check if I found the way...